bytesunite/li-git-essential-training/errata.md

 2. The instructor skips over how to open a terminal in VSCode, assuming it is already open.
 3. The instructor starts the lesson with an illustration showing all created files are on the local machine.
 However, after creating the file *Example.md* on our computer in the local repository, it would help to have students visit their forked remote repository to confirm this.

+## Ch5-8 Go back in Git history
+1. The instructor fails to mention you cannot have modified or staged files when running Git's checkout command.
+The working tree must be clean.